ShafiqSadat/AiChatRobot/README.md

 # How to use?
 This project is very easy to use,<br>
-download the project and then import the IDE<br>
+download the project and then import to the IDE<br>
 i suggest to use intelliJ IDEA
 # Pre loader
 ![alt text](https://i.imgur.com/YeXzy2N.jpg)